ussjoin/aftontyper/README.md

 ## What

-For `$reason`, my son currently hears and understands spoken language excellently, but speaks only a few words.
+For `$reasons`, my (2.5yo) son currently hears and understands spoken language excellently, but speaks only a few words.
+He speaks increasingly fluent [ASL](https://en.wikipedia.org/wiki/American_Sign_Language).
 (Yes, he *does* see a ton of experts!
-They're currently models of shrugging and waving vaguely at [his explosive entry into the world](https://vimeo.com/772624589/0292a5e728) when saying "uh... we don't know why he's doing this.")
-He speaks increasingly fluent [ASL](https://en.wikipedia.org/wiki/American_Sign_Language).
+They're currently shrugging and waving vaguely at [my son's explosive entry into the world](https://vimeo.com/772624589/0292a5e728) when saying "uh... we don't know why he's doing this, but he sure is a singular child.")

 Long story long, he's now learning to read English before learning to speak English, and he loves to come type on my keyboard.
 I gave him his own keyboard, but he doesn't like that nothing _happens_ when he types on a keyboard disconnected from everything.
 So I decided to build him a screenless typing device where he gets output when he provides input.

-If he uses this to teach himself to _write_ before he speaks English, well, that'll just be a whole new thing for all the experts to consider. :-)
+If he uses this to teach himself to _write_ before he speaks English, well, that'll just be a whole new thing for all the experts to consider.
+I think they'll [have kittens](https://dictionary.cambridge.org/us/dictionary/english/have-kittens)!

 ## Components